-Welcome to AIAC’s (first?)
+Welcome to Africa is a Country’s first (?)
 NSFW post.
 South Africa has a “pro” twerk team.
 In what could have been an amazing Pan-African exchange, they came up short and better called themselves professionals.
 Full stop as I reluctantly throw them a dark haze of shade.

 I guess everyone outside the southern United States just discovered what twerking/freak dancing/winding is.
 (All different, but bear with me.)
-I’m not hating on the SA Twerk team because they are twerking.
+I’m not hating on the “South Africa Twerk team” because they are twerking.
 I have been twerkin’ for nearly all my life, and it’s a time honored pastime for me and several of my close friends.
 Better, this seemed like a great opportunity to see twerking from a new, non-American perspective.

 Nope, I’m disappointed because this twerk team is NOT TWERKING.
 Which is unfortunate, because the origins of twerking, like most great things, lie in Africa.
 My homie and twerk extraordinaire, Sawdayah, pointed out some quick references are Makossa or Makassi (Cameroon), Mapouka (Cote d’Ivoire), Kwasa Kwasa (DRC).